greenelab/deep-review/sections/01_abstract.md

 applications of deep learning to a variety of biomedical problems -- classification, fundamental research into biology and patient treatment -- to determine if similar progress can be made there or if the biomedical sphere holds unique challenges.
-While finding deep learning has yet to revolutionize or definitively resolve any domain, promising (and sometimes remarkable) advances have been made on the prior state-of-the-art.
+While deep learning has yet to revolutionize or definitively resolve any of these problems, promising (sometimes remarkable) advances have been made on the prior state-of-the-art.
 Even where improvement over the previous baseline has been modest, there is still the promise of greatly speeding or aiding human investigation.
 More work is needed in technical directions such as interpretability and how to best model a problem.
 Further, the limited amount of labeled data for training presents problems in some domains, as can the legal and privacy constraints enforced by working with